NeoLafuente/garbage_classifier/README.md

 uv run source/predict.py img.jpg
 ```

-If no argument is provided, it will use the sample image path defined in `config.py`.
+If no path is given, the default image in `config.py` is used.

 ---